unrepentantgeek/Duet4OBKP/Calibration.md

 Once you are just touching the bed run `G92 Z0` to zero the Z axis.
 Then move up 20mm, manually deploy the Z probe and run `G30 S-1`.
 The end effector will move down slowly until the probe triggers.
 Your probe offset will be printed to the gcode console.
 It is recommended that you repeat this process several times until the value settles down.

-Update the Z value in the G31 command in `config.g` to this number.
-Restart the system to reload the config `M999`
+Update the probe offset with the G31 command.
+For example `G31 Z12.345`  Then run `M500` to store the config.

 ## Auto level

 Deploy the Z-probe and run the Auto Delta Calibration command `G32` or press the button in the interface.
 You may want to run this a couple of times until the reported deviation settles down.
-If the printer reports untriggered probe points then increase the `H` parameter of the `M665` command in config-override.g by 5 or 10mm.
+If the printer reports untriggered probe points then increase the `H` parameter of the `M665` command in config-override.g by 5 at a time until all probe points trigger.

 Run the `M665` and `M666` commands and inspect the output: